Hi, I'm Juliana.An artist and art instructor dedicated to capturing the gift of the present moment.

 You are in the flow, the moment, fully alive and fully present.

 You might also know when you have not been mindful, you stop and ask “what were you saying?” or you drive somewhere and arrive, not really knowing how you got there because you were so lost in thought.

-When I was in 8th grade I tried out for advanced theater in High School.
-The audition included memorizing a monologue, and doing a site reading.
+My attempt at mindfulness began with memorizing a monologue for my 8th grade advanced theater try outs.
 I chose Emily Webb’s monologue from Thorton Wilder’s play “Our Town”.
-Perhaps you are familiar with the play.
-Emily leaves her grave and goes back to look at the world, and she notices how much life she missed while she was living.
+In the play, Emily leaves her grave and goes back to look at the world, and she notices how much life she missed while she was living.

 “Do any human beings ever realize life while they live it?
 Every, every minute?” -Emily Webb